Philippines 'racing against time' after oil tanker capsizes – DW – 07/26/2024

 Philippines 'racing against time' after oil tanker capsizesJuly 26, 2024

-Philippines' authorities on Friday were drawing up plans to contain an oil spill from a tanker that sank in Manila Bay.
+Philippines' authorities on Friday were racing to contain an oil spill from a tanker that sank in Manila Bay on Thursday.

 The ship, transporting some 1.4 million liters (370,000 gallons) of industrial oil, faced stormy seas as Typhoon Gaemi passed by the Philippines on the day before.